-Lorcet (hydrocodone) is a pain reliever that comes in oral pill form, with similar side effects, withdrawals and other characteristics as occur with other synthetic opiate based medications.
+Lorcet (hydrocodone) is a pain reliever that comes in oral pill form, with similar side effects, withdrawals, addiction potential, and other characteristics as occur with other synthetic opiate-based medications.

 There are many such medications that combine synthetic opiates with another analgesic agent, such as aspirin, acetaminophen, ibuprofen, etc. to increase the ability of hydrocodone to suppress pain.
 Lorcet can be habit-forming due to its pleasant, euphoric effects and should only be taken as prescribed for as short a time as possible.

-A note about disposing of unused medications; never flush medications down the sink or toilet, but return them to the pharmacy where you got them.
-The pharmacy will safely dispose of leftover medications for you, in a way that will not harm the environment or contaminate drinking water in your community.
+AN IMPORTANT note about disposing of unused medications: never flush medications down the sink or toilet, but return them to the pharmacy where you got them.
+The pharmacy will safely dispose of leftover medications for you, in a way that will not harm the environment or contaminate the drinking water in your community.

 What Is Lorcet Used for?